Arche Resonance Theory

 XU(1) = iz

-This is the baseline metric cost assigned to a unit U(1) phase rotation at the transition surface.
-It is the quantity that later enters the geometric coupling comparison with SU(2).
+This provides the baseline metric cost of a unit U(1) phase rotation at the transition surface.
+It is the quantity that later enters the geometric comparison with SU(2).

 4.3 The SU2 Metric Cost at Maximal Separation